novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 Indexes can be explicitly exposed on interfaces so that filtering  along dimensions is easier for app user.

-If you need to set an index widget just drag it from de diagram or search for it using wizard object.
+If you need to set an **index widget** just drag it from de diagram or search for it using wizard object.
 **Indexes widget has their specific options menu.**
 ![enter image description here](http://img.pyplan.org/UI_indexes.png)

-**Selector object** can also being dragged and dropped from diagram to create input widget.
+**Selector object** can also being dragged and dropped from diagram to create an input widget.

 ![enter image description here](http://img.pyplan.org/UI_choices.png)
 ## Synchronization
-Once an Interface has been created shared dimensions are automatically synchronized.
+Once an Interface has been created dimensions shared by objects in that interface are automatically synchronized.

 That means that **every selection in any part of the interface will apply to every presented object** unless explicitly defined the opposite.

 Let’s suppose you have created an interface like the following where `region`, `item type` and `time`are explicitly exposed.